FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ![OPC-UA Distributed Model](./images/opc-ua-1/OPC-UA-distributed-model.jpg)
 The OPC client simply needs to subscribe to the OPC Server endpoint url (ex. opc.tcp://server.address), and the client will be able to browse the structured OPC data as it’s modeled in the server.
 Any client will receive the information in the same manner, regardless if it’s a PLC, SCADA, MES, or ERP system.
 [This opens the possibility for horizontal and vertical system integration in a standardized manner.](https://ifr.org/post/faster-robot-communication-through-the-opc-robotics-companion-specification)  Additionally, the more information that is exposed about a device, the easier it is to track, and use said data to autonomously reconfigure, or pre-emptively take maintenance actions.

-# Deploying an Example OPC-UA Server in Node-RED
+## Deploying an Example OPC-UA Server in Node-RED

-With some background on OPC-UA and how information is modeled in mind, we can take a look at the [https://flows.nodered.org/node/node-red-contrib-opcua-server](https://flows.nodered.org/node/node-red-contrib-opcua-server) node, which is merely a compact version of the [https://flows.nodered.org/node/node-red-contrib-opcua](https://flows.nodered.org/node/node-red-contrib-opcua) node that only focuses on the server and hence requires less dependencies, maintained by [Klaus Landsdorf](https://github.com/biancode).
+With some background on OPC-UA and how information is modeled in mind, we can take a look at the [node-red-contrib-opcua-server](https://flows.nodered.org/node/node-red-contrib-opcua-server) node, which is merely a compact version of the [node-red-contrib-opcua](https://flows.nodered.org/node/node-red-contrib-opcua) node that only focuses on the OPC-UA server and hence requires less dependencies, maintained by [Klaus Landsdorf](https://github.com/biancode).

  An [example flow](https://github.com/BiancoRoyal/node-red-contrib-opcua-server/blob/master/examples/server-with-context.json) is provided on github that can serve as a basis for understanding how a OPC-UA server is constructed.
 Let’s get the example server up and running.